 - In an office buildings, hospitals, etc. the administrative department should be located centrally for convenience and economy of services.

 Access or internal connection between rooms on the same floor or between floors is known a circulation.
 Circulation between rooms on the same floor is called horizontal circulation like- passages, corridors, halls, etc. Circulation between various floors is known as vertical circulation, like- stairs, lifts, etc.

 Horizontal Circulation should be independent, short, and straight and not invade the property of any room.
 All the passages should be well-ventilated and lighted.

 Stairs should also be well-lighted and ventilated and properly planned in regard to width, rise, and tread.
 Stairs should not have winder steps.

 Necessary provisions to facilitate the cleaning of the building be installed.
-Washing closet, lavatories, urinals, bathrooms like sanitary conveniences should be installed adequate in number in relation to the occupant load.
+Washing closets, lavatories, urinals, bathrooms like sanitary conveniences should be installed adequate in number in relation to the occupant load.

 Elegance is the overall effect produced by elevation and general layout of the plan of a building.
 To get good elegance of a building it is better if elevation is developed first and then the plan is adjusted accordingly.

 Privacy is an important part of building planning.
 Privacy may be from one part to another of the same building or could be from neighboring buildings, streets, etc.

 In residential buildings, every room should have certain privacy which can be secured carefully planning the entrance, path-ways, and drives.